 I am not Portuguese, but I can probably teach you a thing or two about Portuguese food if you're new to Portugal.
 Before working as a goatherd and cheese maker I used to work as a cook in many types of places.
 If you are interested in anything related to food we are sure to have some interesting things to share and learn.
 Also reading is one of my favourites, specifically history and of course philosophy, but I love all genres really.
 I am quite into Taoist philosophy and try to live and create with it in mind.
 I love learning new languages and I try to learn new things regularly.
 I am amongst other things, a big sinophile.
 I used to live in China for a few years, and I am fascinated with Chinese and east asian cultures.

-There is a small herd of goats with several kids (8 mothers, 9 kids and one big male) that needs constant caring.
+There is a small herd of goats with several kids (15 mothers, 11 babies and three big males) that needs constant caring.
 This includes feeding, cleaning, milking and herding on the mountain side.
 Walking with the goats demands a fit body and good navigation skills.
 You will also be able to help with the cheese-making.

 Other than that I always have some sort of building/woodworking projects (like making my kitchen nicer and more functional), so carpenters and people who like working with wood are more than welcome.